 Our goal is to make fitness FUN at Charter Oak Gymnastics

 Charter Oak Gymnastics has been in business for 35 years in Covina, California.
-We are a United States National Training Center, which means we train to the highest level of gymnastics and have gymnasts on the National Team.
+We train to the highest level of gymnastics with our athletes competing on USA World and Olympic Teams.
 Our head coaches are Stephen and Beth Rybacki.
 Stephen is the director of Charter Oak Gymnastics.
 In the 2000 Sydney Games Stephen was named the assistant coach of the U.S. Team.
 In 2001 named the head coach of the U.S. World team.
 1997 he was named Women's Artistic Gymnastics Coach of the Year.
 Beth Kline-Rybacki was the youngest gymnast on the 1980 Gymnastic Olympic Team.
 Beth was named Choreographer of the Year in 1994 and is also honored with the title of National Team Coach.

-We are a very a unique gymnastic club because not only do we offer an extensive in-gym class program, train both boys and girls team through Elite's and train US National Team Members, but we have been honored as a United States National Team Training Center.
+We are a very a unique gymnastic club because not only do we offer an extensive in-gym class program, train both boys and girls team through Elite's and train US National Team Members.

 Gymnastics for Home School Children